 But, as we will discuss later, the wheelchair isn’t the disability you need to worry about.
 This is a true and real stat: 90% of long-term disabilities are due to illnesses and sicknesses rather than injuries.
 That means cancer, heart disease, mental illness, and even drug abuse can and more often set you back than a car accident or an ACL tear.

+Before we get into the 5 reasons, let me ask a request.
 Think of your assets.
 You have a house, right?
 Do you have things?
 You rent.
 You have a car.
 Likely, you have stuff.
-You have jewelry?
+Do you have jewelry?
 Clothes?
 Do you like video games?

 How do you buy all of this stuff?